 Russia quits U.N. system aimed at protecting hospitals, aid in Syria

-BEIRUT/GENEVA, June 25 (Reuters) - Russia has quit a United Nations arrangement that aimed to protect hospitals and humanitarian aid deliveries in Syria from being hit by the warring parties, according to a U.N. note to aid groups seen by Reuters on Thursday.
+NEW YORK/BEIRUT, June 25 (Reuters) - Russia said on Thursday it has quit a voluntary United Nations arrangement that aimed to protect hospitals and humanitarian aid deliveries in Syria from being hit by the warring parties.

-The Russian move comes after an internal U.N. inquiry in April found it was "highly probable" the government of Syria or its allies carried out attacks on three healthcare facilities, a school and a refuge for children in northwest Syria last year.
+Russia made the decision following an internal U.N. inquiry in April found it was "highly probable" the Syrian government or its allies carried out attacks on three healthcare facilities, a school and a refuge for children in northwest Syria last year.

-A crackdown by Syrian President Bashar al-Assad on pro-democracy protesters in 2011 led to Syria's civil war.
-Russia has provided military support for Syria in the conflict.
+Russian U.N.
+Ambassador Vassily Nebenzia accused "various 'opposition groups' and terrorists through their proxies" of abusing the humanitarian deconfliction process.
+Russia believed the United Nations should give any relevant information to Syrian authorities, he said.

+"We do not see withdrawal as a threat to the humanitarian workers on the ground if information provided is accurate and trustworthy," Nebenzia told Reuters.

 Russia and Syria have said their forces are not targeting civilians or civilian infrastructure and have long-questioned the sources used by the United Nations to verify attacks.